Sponsor a child in Rwanda

 Our charity has been working to help children in Rwanda since 1978, before the mass killings in 1994 that tore the country apart.
 Whilst the situation in Rwanda has been improving for years, many were left orphaned after the killings and psychological scars still remain.
 We help children in Rwanda to grow up happily and safe from harm.

-With SOS Children, you can help orphaned and abandoned children in Rwanda by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Rwanda by sponsoring a child:

 Sponsor a child in RwandaA country still scarred by the 1994 genocide